Weather in Ecuador in March

 Yasuni National Park Biosphere Reserve, Amazon Rainforest, Ecuador @ Shutterstock

-What about crowds and costs
+What about crowds and costs?

 In March, Ecuador strikes a nice balance between tourist numbers and travel costs, making it an appealing time to visit.
-While it's not as crowded as the peak months, popular spots can see a moderate influx of visitors — especially in the second half of the month — creating a lively yet manageable atmosphere.
+While it's not as crowded as the peak months, popular spots can see a moderate influx of visitors—especially in the second half of the month—creating a lively yet manageable atmosphere.

 Prices for accommodation and entertainment generally stay reasonable, offering solid value.
 Although you might see slight increases in tourist areas, the overall cost is still favorable compared to the high season.
+If you're traveling with the whole family, see our guide to traveling in Ecuador with kids.

 Where to go in Ecuador in March